 How do I know if I qualify for Medicaid?

-In order to qualify for Medicaid, the state of New York outlines specific eligibility requirements that an individual must fulfill.
-Medicaid is typically reserved for low-income individuals with high medical demands due to disability, disease, illness, age or other factors.
-You may be covered by Medicaid if you have high medical bills, receive Supplemental Security Income or meet the income and asset test.
+New York law outlines specific eligibility requirements that an individual must fulfill to qualify for Medicaid.
+The program is available for low-income individuals with high medical demands as a result of disability, disease, illness, age or other factors.
+You may be covered by Medicaid if you have high medical bills, receive Supplemental Security Income, or meet the income and asset test.
 There may be certain exceptions, however.
 Talk to our lawyers about your whether you or a loved one is eligible.
 We also help people plan for Medicaid eligibility in a way that preserves their assets.

 Why do I need to consider estate planning?